gcervone-uship/terraform_aws_base/README.md

 * Create pipeline workflow to segregate the various environments from each other (i.e. dev, prod, qa, etc)

+* Create security groups for http and https for 0.0.0.0/0 ingress.

 * Segregate workflow on logical boundaries:
     - Pre-work